suyuan32/simple-admin-doc/src/guide/quick-start/codegen/api_example.md

   -i, --i18n                      Whether to use i18n
   -x, --import_prefix string      Import paths' prefix is only used when the service in sub folder, such as core service's api and rpc
-  -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              The model name for generating e.g. user, if it is  "all", generate codes for all models in schema directory
+  -j, --json_style string         The JSON tag format, default is camelcase (default "goZero") -m, --model string              The model name for generating, the same as the struct name in schema. e.g. User.
+If it is  "all", generate codes for all models in schema directory
   -o, --output string             The output path
-  -w, --overwrite                 Whether to overwrite the files, it will overwrite all generated files -c, --schema string             The schema path of the Ent -k, --search_key_num int        The max number of search keys (default 3) -s, --style string              The file name format style (default "go_zero")
+  -w, --overwrite                 Whether to overwrite the files, it will overwrite all generated files -f, --route_prefix string       Route prefix,  must begin with "/" -c, --schema string             The schema path of the Ent -k, --search_key_num int        The max number of search keys (default 3) -s, --style string              The file name format style (default "go_zero")